 You can withdraw up to £200 fee free over a 30 day period when you’re away from the UK.
 And unlike some banks, Monzo won’t charge you an exchange rate fee either.

-Another disadvantage to savings pots is that money can’t be spent from there.
+A disadvantage to savings pots is that money can’t be spent from there.
 So if your current account is running low and you don’t have an overdraft, your direct debits and standing orders could be bounced.
+So although saving pots are meant to help, you may actually need to keep a closer eye on your Monzo account.

 The £200 fee-free limit when you’re abroad isn’t the most generous either.
 Useful for short breaks, I don’t think it will help much for more than a few days.
 Anything over £200 and you will be charged a 3% fee.
 Personally, I prefer something like the Halifax card as a better option or you could combine it with Revolut.